 Fr John Corcoran Wallis (1910-2001)

-He is remembered as an ordinary man who responded to the needs of the times; he was humble and generous, with an infectious laugh, a wicked sense of humour, a tremendous zest for life and a deep abiding love of God and God’s people.
+Father John is remembered as an ordinary man, humble and generous, with an infectious laugh, a wicked sense of humour, a tremendous zest for life and a deep abiding love of God and God’s people.

 Born in Yea, in country Victoria, Australia, in his growing years Father John experienced first hand the impact of isolation.
 Not long after he began his priestly ministry in Tasmania, he met that isolation again when he visited Bruny Island.
 It had been months since a priest had been on the island.
 Visiting the Hawkins family, he met a mother whose plea would stay with John for the rest of his life: "Father, what about us?
 Why can't we have sisters to teach our children?
 Does no one care about us in the bush?"
 That was in 1933.
 After ten years of thinking, praying, talking and writing about the needs of people out "beyond", he called together women who were willing to meet the challenge of pastoral work in isolated and rural areas.